Skip to content

 CI authentication (Optional)

-If you wish to authenticate a CI/CD job to access the BSR (for example, push a module, create tags, etc.), we recommend you store your BUF_TOKEN in your CI/CD provider's secret environment variable storage.
+If you wish to authenticate a CI/CD job to access the BSR (for example to push a module, create labels, etc.), we recommend you store your BUF_TOKEN in your CI/CD provider's secret environment variable storage.

 For example: